 - R v B (2015) Represented the lead defendant of 6 who, before its collapse, ran Crown Currency, one of the UK’s largest personal currency exchange businesses.
 Defendant charged with fraudulent trading, money laundering, perverting the course of justice and false accounting.
 Prosecution alleged c.
 13,000 UK investors affected.

 - R v M (2015) Defended in “social engineering” fraud (losses of £1m+) where large PLCs were targeted.
 Crown alleged the victim companies were duped into revealing their security-generated banking codes.
 Telephone lines were also compromised, allowing access to their company bank accounts.

 Jenni is frequently instructed in cases involving multiple, often historic, complaints.

-- R v K (2017-2018) Instructed to defend rape of a male following meeting via Tinder website.
+- R v K (2017-2018) Instructed for defendant charged with rape of a male following meeting via Tinder website.

 - R v D (2017-2018) Instructed to defend historic sexual allegations arising out of large-scale investigation into sexual abuse at a private school

 - R v B (2017) Defending attempted rape of a former partner.

 - R v P (2017) Defending rape following work leaving party.